langurmonkey/gaiasky-web/content/downloads/releases/_index.md

 +++
-title = "Gaia Sky releases"
+title = "Gaia Sky Releases"
 type = "releases"
 +++

 ## Gaia Sky releases

+Below is a listing of all the past releases of Gaia Sky.
+We do not offer support for old releases, but they may still work.
+Use them at your own risk.

 - [3.6.6.caf73d2de](./v3.6.6.caf73d2de/) (2025-01-24T09:05:00)
 - [3.6.5.a7ae14f4d](./v3.6.5.a7ae14f4d/) (2025-01-15T14:25:00)